jenssannerud/bayes_intro/readme.md

     rb GTR_GammaEmpty.Rev

 In Tracer, open the `.log` files from this run and the GTR run above.
 Compare the parameter estimates.
 How do the data (in the previous analysis) change the posteriors relative to running without data (in this analysis)?

+The means of the empty distributions are much larger than those of the non-empty runs; the empty runs also have much tighter variances and larger effective sample sizes.
+Furthermore, they require less auto-correlation time.
+One can conclude that having data in the previous analyses introduces more variability into the posterior, widening it, but also buttressing it by increasing the frequency of the median and mean of the distribution.

 Because there is a flat prior on the trees, there is a very large number of bipartitions in the posterior.
 We therefore don't bother creating a `.tree` file.